 Mixing pramlintide with insulin may result in hypoglycemia.
 If you use insulin with pramlintide, ensure you use two different injection sites.
-Also, use a different injection site on your thigh or stomach each time you give yourself a pramlintide injection.
+Also, use a different injection site each time you give yourself a pramlintide injection.

 Discard any discolored pramlintide and any pramlintide that contains particles.
 Contact your doctor for a new prescription.

 Because pramlintide delays the absorption of any drug you take orally, do not use any oral medications within one hour after using pramlintide.
 Talk with your doctor if this becomes an issue that affects your diabetes management plan.

 Always monitor your blood sugar closely while taking pramlintide.
 You may experience severe hypoglycemia within three hours of taking a pramlintide injection.
 Common symptoms of hypoglycemia include headache, tremors, hunger, irritability, concentration problems, and sweating.
 If you check your blood sugar and find you have hypoglycemia, eat some hard candy or eat glucose tablets.
 Discuss your care with your friends and family to ensure they know what to do in case of an emergency.
 If your blood sugar levels drop too low, you risk losing consciousness, experiencing seizures, or even dying.

 What The Experts Say

 People with diabetes who require insulin to control their blood glucose levels may benefit from adding pramlintide to their treatment plan.
 Pramlintide promotes both blood glucose control and weight loss.
 The deficit lies in the fact that other diabetes treatments often result in weight gain and increased cardiovascular risk, instead of weight loss and decreased cardiovascular risk.